t-regx/t-regx.github.io/docs/overview.md

 Documentation for version: 0.41.2

 T-Regx is a lightweight, high-level library for regular expressions in PHP.
-It's designed to be suitable for simple projects and enterprise solutions.
+It's designed for simple projects and enterprise solutions.

 The name "T-Regx" is a combination of words "Regex" and "T-Rex" (Tyrannosaurus Rex).

 Main features of T-Regx are:

-- Single-point entry `Pattern` class
+- Separates `Pattern` syntax and matching process
+- Unifies differences in PCRE between PHP versions
+- Provides UTF-8 support out of the box
+- Uses exceptions (instead of errors/warnings/fatals and flags)
 - Regular expressions without delimiters (so `Pattern::of("^foo")` instead of `preg_match("/^foo/")`)
-- UTF-8 support out of the box
-- [Prepared Patterns](prepared-patterns.md) handling unsafe characters (e.g. user input, delicate values)
+- Provides [prepared patterns] for handling unsafe characters (e.g. user input, delicate values)
-- Both replacing and matching is with detailed [`Detail`] object
+- Has simplified, clean interface:
+    - exposes proper methods (instead of returning `null`, `false`, `""` or `0`/`-1` as magic values)
+    - handles unnecessarily complex `preg_` state and output, and exposes it as:
+        - `Pattern` and `PatternList` for syntax and pattern building
+        - `Matcher`, `Detail`, `Group` for matching (instead of nested `array` of `string|int`)
+        - exceptions `MalformedPatternException`, `SubjectNotMatchedException`, `GroupNotMatchedException`, `NonexistentGroupException`

-- Uses PHP regular expressions under the hood, but doesn't leak any of its interface or flaws
+T-Regx uses PHP regular expressions under the hood, but its well encapsulated.

-Surpasses PHP in many ways:
-- Doesn't use PHP warning/error/notice/fatal system, uses only exceptions, for example `MalformedPatternException`
-- Doesn't use any flags, default arguments or varargs, everything is done with methods
-- Doesn't return `false` or `null` on error, but throws a suitable exception instead (for example `NonexistentGroupException`)
-- Doesn't return `null` or `""` to indicate an unmatched group, but uses `Group.matched()` and other methods instead

 ## Example usages of T-Regx